dynamicreports/dynamicreports/.github/CONTRIBUTING.md

 This section lists the labels we use to help us track and manage issues and pull requests.

 [GitHub search](https://help.github.com/articles/searching-issues/) makes it easy to use labels for finding groups of issues or pull requests you're interested in.
-For example, you might be interested in [open issues across `dynamicreports/dynamicreports` and all dynamicreports repositories which are labeled as bugs, but still need to be reliably reproduced](https://github.com/search?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Adynamicreports+label%3Abug+label%3Aneeds-reproduction) or perhaps [open pull requests in `dynamicreports/dynamicreports` which haven't been reviewed yet](https://github.com/search?utf8=%E2%9C%93&q=is%3Aopen+is%3Apr+repo%3Adynamicreports%2Fdynamicreports+comments%3A0).
-To help you find issues and pull requests, each label is listed with search links for finding open items with that label in `dynamicreports/dynamicreports` only and also across all Atom repositories.
-We  encourage you to read about [other search filters](https://help.github.com/articles/searching-issues/) which will help you write more focused queries.
+For example, you might be interested in [open issues across `dynamicreports/dynamicreports` and all dynamicreports repositories which are labeled as bugs, but still need to be reliably reproduced](https://github
+.com/search?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Adynamicreports+label%3Abug+label%3Aneeds-reproduction) or perhaps [open pull requests in `dynamicreports/dynamicreports` which haven't been reviewed yet](https://github.com/search?utf8=%E2%9C%93&q=is%3Aopen+is%3Apr+repo%3Adynamicreports%2Fdynamicreports+comments%3A0).
+To help you find issues and pull requests, each label is listed with search links for finding open items with that label in `dynamicreports/dynamicreports` only and also across all DynamicReports repositories.
+We  encourage you to read about [other search filters]
+ (https://help.github.com/articles/searching-issues/) which will help you write more focused queries.

 The labels are loosely grouped by their purpose, but it's not required that every issue have a label from every group or that an issue can't have more than one label from the same group.